-Address Site Reference Area (ha) Promoted for Reason considered to be unreasonable Cawston, Brand on and a second se Land off Fred Tuddenham Drive GNLP2134 0.42 + 1.18 14 residential dwellings and mixed use of 36 dwellings with commercial development These sites are reasonably well located in terms of form and character and accessibility to the services and facilities in Cawston, however they are considered to be unreasonable on highway grounds.
+Address Site Area Promoted for Reason considered Reference (ha) to be unreasonable Cawston, Brand Land off Fred Tuddenham Drive GNLP0126 A and B 0.42 + 1.18 14 residential dwellings and mixed use of 36 dwellings with commercial development These sites are reasonably well located in terms of form and character and accessibility to the services and facilities in Cawston, however they are considered to be unreasonable on highway grounds.
 Footway provision between the sites and the school is not continuous and would require multiple road/junction crossings.
 Children would need to make a challenging crossing at the Aylsham Road/Chapel Road junction and the footway at Aylsham Road is narrow with no scope for improvement.
 Clarification would also be needed that access can be gained to the highway without ransom.
-This site is UNLI 2104 J. 14 including 30 considered to be
+This site is Heydon Road GNLP2134 3.14 Mixed use including 30 considered to be